MartaSzuran/Finale-project-CS50/README.md

 To destroy them before they get to the ship player need to write propiate letters, printed above the torpedos.
-For each destroyed torpedo player gets 10 points, but he/she need to be carefull because pressing wrong once makes your score smaller with 5 points!
+For each destroyed torpedo player gets 10 points, but he/she need to be carefull because pressing wrong buttons makes your score smaller with 5 points!

 The goal is to write letters without mistakes and get to the top 10 of the highest scores!